Home » Garden » How to Care for Plants in Winter

 When to Fertilize

 It’s really important to let plants go dormant in fall.
-That means, stop fertlizing them in late summer/early fall (depending on what you are using) so the plant can naturally go into dormancy.
+That means, stop fertilizing them in late summer/early fall (depending on what you are using) so the plant can naturally go into dormancy.

-When the days get longer and we start approaching spring, I start feeding my houseplants again with a slow release fertilizer like THIS.
+When the days get longer and we start approaching spring, I start feeding my houseplants again with a slow-release fertilizer.

 cozy reading nook in the living room of a vintage farmhouse - farmhouse decor ideas for fall with throw pillows, blankets, plants and flowers